21ideas-org/21ideas.org/content.en/docs/Theory/privacy/bip47-the-ugly-duckling.md

 - The first output is the OP_RETURN which contains my hidden payment code.
 - The second output of 546 sats points to my recipient's notification address.
-- The third output of 15,000 sats represents the service fee, because I used Samurai Wallet to build this transaction.
+- The third output of 15,000 sats represents the service fee, because I used Samourai Wallet to build this transaction.
 - The fourth output of two million sats represents the exchange rate, that is to say the remaining difference of my input that returns to another address belonging to me.

 The most interesting to study is obviously the output 0 using the OP_RETURN.
 Let's look in more detail at what it contains: